Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Benchmarks

 We applied curriculum learning to \taxi.
 In the designed pickup curriculum, we assign a positive reward $20$ and terminate the environment after the driver successfully pickup the passenger.
 In the dropoff stage, the pickup reward is retained, but the driver needs to further dropoff the passenger at destination to receive the full reward.

 \paragraph{\alfw.} Our study leverages ALFWorld \citep{cote2019textworld,shridhar2020alfworld}, a multi-turn platform tailored for simulating household tasks by converting the graphical representation of a house into descriptive language.
-ALFWorld positions a robot in a scenario where it interprets the real world through textual inputs and navigates using descriptions of actions.
-This benchmark has gained recognition to evaluate LLM agents, with studies like \cite{arabzadeh2024better} demonstrating its efficacy.
+A robot in is required to complete certain tasks based on the descriptions.
+This benchmark has gained recognition to evaluate LLM agents, with studies like \citet{arabzadeh2024better} demonstrating its efficacy.
 Our focus on the tomato picking task stems from its optimal mix of simplicity and representativeness.